aka Night Eyes; The Rats

 Sam Groom (Paul Harris), Sara Botsford (Kelly Leonard), Lisa Langlois (Trudy White), Cec Linder (Dr Louise Spenser), Scatman Crothers (George Foskins), Lesleh Donaldson (Martha), James B. Douglas (Mel Dederick), Joseph Kelly (Matt), Lee-Max Walton (Tim Harris), Mike McManus (Mayor Rizetti)

 In Toronto, cheerleader Trudy White develops a crush on her teacher Paul Harris.
 He becomes involved with public health inspector Kelly Leonard and Trudy’s attentions cause problems.
-One of Kelly’s sewer inspectors comes to her with reports of rats the size of dogs and the man is later found in the tunnels having been attacked and devoured.
-As she and Paul discover an increasing number of attacks, they realise the giant-sized rats are now threatening to attack the mayor’s opening of the new subway extension.
+One of Kelly’s sewer inspectors comes to her with reports of rats the size of dogs.
+The inspector is later found in the tunnels having been attacked and devoured.
+As Kelly and Paul discover an increasing number of attacks, they realise the giant-sized rats are now threatening to attack the mayor’s opening of the new subway extension.

 The Rats (1974) was the first novel of British horror writer James Herbert (1943-2013) and proved to be an instant best-seller.
 Herbert went on to write other popular works such as The Fog (1975), The Survivor (1976), Fluke (1977), The Spear (1978), The Magic Cottage (1986) and Haunted (1988), among numerous others.
 (See below for other films based on James Herbert’s books).
 Herbert was not the world’s greatest writer but what his works held, most effectively his earliest books, was a grisly, gore-drenched extremism – they would often consist of a series of chapters interspersed with the A-plot that delve into the sordid lives of supporting characters before the person was killed by the resident menace.
 Herbert wrote two sequels to The Rats with Lair (1979) and Domain (1984), while there was even a videogame released in 1985.

-Herbert was first adapted to the screen in the Australian-made The Survivor (1981).
+Herbert was first adapted to the screen in the Australian-made The Survivor (1981), which was followed by this adaptation of The Rats.
 (Herbert hated both that and Deadly Eyes).
-The film adaptation of The Rats was placed in the hands of American director Robert Clouse.
+TThe Rats/Deady Eyes was placed in the hands of American director Robert Clouse.
 Clouse’s greatest success came with his third film, the martial arts hit Enter the Dragon (1973), which introduced Bruce Lee to the English-speaking world.
 Clouse directed a number of other films up until his death in 1997, usually of the action variety, including the Blaxploitation classic Black Belt Jones (1974), Golden Needles (1974), the posthumously composed Bruce Lee film Game of Death (1978) and China O’Brien (1990).
 He made a couple of other reasonable genre efforts with the post-holocaust film The Ultimate Warrior (1975) and another Animals Amok film with the killer dog effort The Pack (1977).

 Other James Herbert screen adaptations are:– The Survivor (1981) about a haunted airline crash survivor; Fluke (1995) about a man reincarnated as a dog; the ghost story Haunted (1995); and the ghost story tv mini-series The Secret of Crickley Hall (2012).